ERussel/IrohaCommunication/README.md

 1. Follow instructions from [Iroha documentation](https://iroha.readthedocs.io/en/latest/getting_started/) to setup and run iroha peer in [Docker](https://www.docker.com) container.

-2. Clone current repositary and open IrohaCommunication.xcworkspace in XCode.
+2. Clone current repositary.

 3. cd Example directory and run ```pod install```.

+4. Open IrohaCommunication.xcworkspace in XCode

-3. Build and Run the project.
+6. Build and Run IrohaExample target.

-4. Consider logs to see if the scenario completed successfully.
+7. Consider logs to see if the scenario completed successfully.

 Feel free to experiment with example project and don't hesistate to ask any questions.